 What might your child need?

 Your child is seeking to reconnect with you.
-If we look at this behaviour as your child’s way of communicating something, we can see that they need your help to organise some really big feelings.
+If we look at toddler tantrums as your child’s way of communicating something, we can see that they need your help to organise some really big feelings.
 Once you are able to recognise this, you will be able to reconnect.

 There’s been a rupture in your connection, and your child felt this.
 Now it it is time to repair, by “being with” your child in their distress.
 Easier said than done when you are feeling frustrated, stressed, embarrassed…